linden-gan/System-Programming/C.md

     - members that are not in the list will be initialized by their default ctor first before actual constructor body.
 - Copy constructor:
+  - construct an object by copying an existing one.
+Previously we don't have this object, different from assignment construction where it assign/copy an object to an existing one.
   - `Point::Point(const Point& src): x_(src._x), y_(src_y) { }`
+  - `Point src(1, 3);`
   - `Point des(src);`
+  - `Point des1 = src;`
   - If you don't define your own, C++ can make a synthesized one with simplest behavior (only do shallow copy)
   - Copy is used when pass an object as a parameter or return an object or assign one object to the other.
 - Overload operator:
-  - Overload the assignment sign =
+  - Overload the assignment sign = (called assignment construction)
   - `Point& Point::operator=(const Point& src) {`
     - `if (this != &src) {  // check whether this points to src. if so, we are assigning an object to itself`